carpentries-incubator/managing-computational-projects/_episodes/04-selection.md

 ---

 ## Building on existing knowledge

+With existing code bases, downloading and using tools that exist on github is more and more valuable in the scientific community.

 - What previous projects exist in this institute
 - What do we know already from the broader community
 - What is the added value of the project in hand

 ## Is ML and AI suitable for my project?

+((Work on this with Fede in preparation for the AI presentation))
 - How to assess if ML and AI applies to my work

 ## Resource requirement (storage, hosting and archiving)